saahithjanapati/TwiPA/README.md

 ## Twitter Profile Analyzer

-TwiPa is a tool that analyzes Twitter profiles.
+TwiPA is a tool that analyzes Twitter profiles.
 It performs sentiment analysis and clustering of tweets of a specific user and creates interactive graphs with this data.

 - Link to Website: https://twipahoohacks.herokuapp.com
 - Link to HooHacks DevPost: https://devpost.com/software/twipa